Bergen to Oslo: Norway’s Most Spectacular Train Ride

 Crossing the very heart of Norway, the train ride connecting the cities of Oslo and Bergen is one of the most scenic ones in the world.
-In summer or winter, catching a train in either direction will reward you with stunning Norwegian landscapes.
+No matter the season, catching a train in either direction will reward you with stunning Norwegian landscapes.
 It’s the best and most sustainable way of traveling across the country.
 Also, if you book well in advance it’s relatively cheap.
-And by that, I mean for Norwegian standards.
+And by that, I mean by Norwegian standards.
 So make sure to book a window seat and get ready for the ride!

 Norwegian villages